Mohegan Sun Arena – Connecticut Sun

 Mohegan Sun Arena 1 Mohegan Sun Blvd Uncasville, CT 06382

-The WNBA Draft Class of 2024 has spearheaded an unprecedented increase in attention for the women’s professional game.
+The WNBA has seen an unprecedented increase in attention in recent years.
 But even before this, there were areas of the country that could have truly been called women’s basketball hotbeds.
-Back in 2003, the league took advantage of the rabid following for the UConn Huskies women’s team and moved the Orlando Miracle to the Nutmeg State.
+Back in 2003, the league took advantage of the rabid following for the UConn Huskies women’s team and moved the Orlando Miracle franchise to the Nutmeg State.

-The franchise, which was unsuccessful in Florida, was purchased by the Mohegan tribe and moved to their casino, Mohegan Sun, located in Uncasville, Connecticut.
+The franchise, which was unsuccessful in Florida, was purchased by the Mohegan tribe and moved to their casino, Mohegan Sun, located in Uncasville, CT.
 The team’s nickname is derived from its affiliation with the casino, and its logo is an interpretation of an ancient Mohegan tribal symbol.
-At the time of their debut, the Sun was the first professional sports franchise to be owned by Native Americans.
+At the time of their debut the Sun were the first professional sports franchise to be owned by Native Americans.

-The Sun has qualified for the WNBA playoffs in 15 of their 21 seasons in Connecticut.
+The Sun have qualified for the WNBA playoffs in 16 of their 22 seasons in Connecticut.
 They have made the league finals on four occasions, most recently in 2022.
-The Sun has yet to win the WNBA championship.
+The Sun have yet to win the WNBA championship.

-At a place like Mohegan Sun Arena, where there are several world-class dining options just steps from the entrance, it would stand to reason that the concession options inside the arena wouldn’t try to outshine these options.
-And that is certainly the case at a Sun game.
+At a venue like Mohegan Sun Arena, where there are several world-class dining options just steps from the entrance, it would stand to reason that the concession options inside the arena wouldn’t try to outshine these options.
+And that is certainly the case here.
 While the concession menus do have highlights, they do not stray far from arena basics.

 Stands line the inner edge of the concourse as well as the atriums on either side of the facility.
-In a departure from the norm, assorted subs and wraps highlight the menus at most stands.
-Arena standards such as hot dogs and nachos round out the selections, along with an impressive selection of snacks.
+Arena standards such as hot dogs and nachos highlight the selections, along with a selection of snacks.
+Fans looking for something a bit more substantial will find subs and wraps available.

-The highlight of the Mohegan Sun Arena concessions experience can be found at the Frank Pepe pizza stand.
-Easily the most popular item sold here, individual slices or entire pizzas can be purchased.
+The most popular concession item at Mohegan Sun Arena is undoubtedly the oversized slices of Frank Pepe pizza.
+Individual slices or entire pizzas can be purchased.
 Unfortunately for apizza connoisseurs, the slices here are a pale imitation of those found at the original restaurant in New Haven.
-They are still quite tasty, though.

 Coca-Cola products are featured at Mohegan Sun Arena, offered in both bottles and fountain cups.
-There is a Roadies’ Taphouse located in both arena atriums, with an extensive beer list to choose from.
-Local beers, craft beers, and canned cocktails give patrons plenty of quality choices.
+Adult beverages are sold at Roadies Taphouse stands in both atriums as well as several concession stands.
+All stands feature an extensive selection of local beers, craft beers and canned cocktails, giving patrons plenty of quality choices.

 Atmosphere 4

-The Sun does its best to put on a family-friendly game day experience in a location that may not be considered family-friendly.
+The Sun do their best to put on a family-friendly game day experience in a location that may not be considered family friendly.
 As you enter the arena, you are likely to be greeted by Blaze, the team’s fuzzy orange mascot, who spends the beginning of its evening interacting with fans.
 Members of the Sun’s dance squad, Solar Power, also greet fans at the entrances.

 As you enter the seating bowl, you’ll notice the scoreboard.
-While it’s got a crystal-clear picture and is put to good use with hype videos, replays, and promotions, it’s tiny by today’s standards.
-On either end of the seating bowl are additional video boards that display basic game stats.
+While it’s got a crystal-clear picture and is put to good use with hype videos, replays and promotions, it’s absolutely tiny by today’s standards.
+On either end of the seating bowl are additional video boards that display game stats.

 The Sun staff do their best to keep everyone entertained during their visit to Uncasville.
 From pyrotechnics during player introductions to music played during the action to the presence of dance teams and an emcee who doesn’t stop exhorting the fans to make noise all night long, there’s plenty to see and do.
 Throw in fan contests during play stoppages, t-shirt tosses, and other giveaways, it’s almost sensory overload at Mohegan Sun Arena.